MadeInPierre/finalynx/README.md

 And you're done!
 Now create your own copy of the [`demo.py`](https://github.com/MadeInPierre/finalynx/blob/main/examples/demo.py) example anywhere and run it to make sure everything works.
 You can now customize it for your own needs 🚀

-**Pro Tip 💡:** _Why not setup a script to autorun your config in a new terminal at startup?
+**Pro Tip 💡:** _Why not setup a script to autorun your config in a new terminal on startup?
 Could be a nice view_ 🤭

 ## ⚙️ Usage
 The goal is to declare a tree structure of your entire portfolio independently from their host envelopes (e.g. PEA, AV, CTO, etc).
 Once your entire portfolio strategy is defined here, find the best envelope for each line and add them to your Finary account (manual or automatic sync).
 Finalynx will fetch each line and display your full portfolio with real-time amounts.